gregpalmr/alluxio-trino-edge-cache/README.md

 If you experience errors for not enough CPU, Memory or disk resources, use your Docker console to increase the resource allocations.
 You may need up to 4 CPUs, 8 GB of Memory and 200 GB of disk image space in your Docker resource settings.

 ### Step 5.
-Open two shell session into the Trino docker container
+Open two shell sessions

-Open two shell sessions into the trino-coordinator docker container.
-The trino-coordinator container deploys the Trino coordinator and Trino worker processes in one container.
-Run the following commands in two different shell windows:
+Open two shell sessions - one into the trino-coordinator Docker container and one into the trino-worker1 Docker container.
+Run the following command to launch a shell session in the trino-coordinator container:

      docker exec -it trino-coordinator bash

+Run the following command to launch a shell session in the trino-worker1 container:

-     docker exec -it trino-coordinator bash
+     docker exec -it trino-worker1 bash

 Your shell session windows should look like this: